KHwong12/urban-data-palette-blog/content/post/2021-03-xml-dataframe-r.md

 I rarely deal with XML data.
 However, sometimes the government discloses open data in XML format only.
 Currently I need to find data about the restaurant licenses in Hong Kong, and FEHD provides an [open dataset](https://data.gov.hk/en-data/dataset/hk-fehd-fehdlmis-restaurant-licences/resource/05053ecc-623a-415f-b703-5f785edd482c).
 Unluckily, the dataset is available in XML format only.

-The xml data file looks like something below:
+The XML data file looks like something below:

 ![](/post/2021-03-xml-dataframe-r/xml-view.png)
-<figcaption>xml of the restaurant license data</figcaption>
+<figcaption>XML of the restaurant license data</figcaption>

 The tree strucutre of the XML is in the below form: